osteensco/fastTravelCLI/README.md

 ```

 If you experience issues trying to run the install script as shown, you may need to prefix it with ```bash install/[myOS].sh```

+<br></br>
+<br></br>

+<h1>Contributing</h1>
+<br></br>

+PRs and suggestions are welcome.
+I originally made this for myself and took it as a bit of a learning opportunity with some of the features I wanted to add, so there's not alot of structure or official-ness to this.
+This is why the install steps are just 'clone and run the shell script' instead of being available on Homebrew and other package managers.
+If for some reason this starts to gain a bit of interest then I'd be more than happy to implement these sort of things or accept PRs that do.